(New Orleans, Louisiana, 1903 - 1965, New Orleans, Louisiana)

 1. Due to Anderson's reclusive nature his work was rarely known during his lifetime.
 Today Anderson has become something of a treasure to the State of Mississippi.
 This is due in part to the finding of a trunk containing thousands of works upon his death in 1965.
 Since that time, Anderson's family has made great strides in marketing and publicizing his work.
 For example, Luise Ross Gallery in New York has dealt in Anderson's paintings since the early 1970s, consistently mounting exhibitions of his oeuvre.
 Also, the Anderson Estate has formed a corporation, The Family of Walter Anderson, Inc. Finally, regional museums across the South have taken an interest in collecting paintings and prints by Anderson, thereby recognizing his important contributions to Southern art.

 2. A superb colorist with an interest in his native locale, Anderson created wonderfully appealing watercolors.
 His recognizable style and subjects offer a historic account of the unspoiled Gulf Coast of the 1940s and 1950s.
-In 1991 a museum dedicated to the preservation and exhibition of his works was opened in Ocean Springs, Mississippi.
-Also still in existence is the Shearwater Pottery where original and reproduction pots and figurines are available for purchase.

 3. Anderson lived modestly but was afforded the luxury of a turntable.
 Classical music recordings, primarily the works of Beethoven, were his favorite.
 Noting the influence of music on the formation of his visual compositions and the overall development of his artistic style is important.
 However, the fusion of music and art was not unique to Anderson.
 There is often and historically has been an infusion of the fine art disciplines––music, visual arts, theatre, dance, etc.––which has contributed greatly to the creativity and proliferation of such artists as the nineteenth-century expatriate James Abbott McNeill Whistler, twentieth-century American watercolorist Charles Burchfield, Russian painter Wassily Kandinsky who founded Der Blaue Reiter (the Blue Rider) group of German Expressionists, and many others.